The purpose of the ABNF Nursing Scholarship for Undergraduate Student is to provide scholarship aid to professional nursing students.

 The ABNF Dissertation Award is designed to support the research of doctoral students enrolled in a nursing research-focused program.
 The award is planned to assist students in the development and/or implementation of their dissertation work.
 Quantitative and qualitative research dissertations on a wide range of topics relevant to nursing and nursing practice are accepted.

-The ABNF NIWI Award will support the attendance of one ABNF member at the 2019 Nurse in Washington Internship (NIWI) program, March 24-26, 2019, in Washington, D.C.
+The ABNF NIWI Award will support the attendance of one ABNF member at the Nurse in Washington Internship (NIWI) program.
+The NIWI is held in Washington, DC.
 The highly regarded NIWI program is sponsored by the Nursing Organizations Alliance, a coalition to create a strong voice for nurses, teaches nurses how to influence health policy at the local and national levels.
 Nurses visit Capitol Hill and acquire the skills needed to work with legislators to advance policies and agendas.